UFO sightings in Albania: 1 August 1990

-Gëzim reported this strange event to the central operator of the battalion at the time.
-There, he learned that he was not alone.
+Gëzim reported this to the central operator of the battalion at the time.
+There, he learned that he was not alone in sighting the phenomenon:

 "Five other soldiers from different anti-aircraft units who were on duty at that time had reported the same thing to me.
 The next day, officers asked us about it, but no city or radar in Albania had identified it, except for us soldiers who saw it with our own eyes.
 It was not given much importance then because it was just after the opening of embassies, and other issues were the order of the day.
-Two months later, the newspaper "Zëri i Rinisë" published this event, but not in detail."
+Two months later, the newspaper Zëri i Rinisë published this event, but not in detail."